-Pre-defined parameters, known as an event or Event Type can trigger certain actions in the camera.
+Pre-defined parameters, known as an event or Event Type can trigger specific actions in the camera.
 A common event type is an alarm that causes the camera to upload images.
 Many event types use an Event Server, to receive uploaded images.

-An event that is triggered by a signal, such as a door switch, motion detection, or system event, is called a triggered event, see page 20.
+An event that is triggered by a signal, such as a door switch, motion detection, or system event, is called a triggered event.
+See page 25.

-A scheduled event runs at pre-programmed times.
+A scheduled event is one that runs at pre-programmed times.

-An Action refers to what happens when the event occurs.
+An Action refers to how the camera responds when the event occurs.